Code-Cornelius/CorAI/README.md

 ```

-* All libraries start with the name `corai_{NAME LIBRARY}`, except for the ml library, which is just corai,
+* All libraries start with the name `corai_{NAME LIBRARY}`, except for the machine learning / pytorch library, which is just corai.

-inside each library,  there is a source folder and a test folder.
-In order to import any module, one should simply write:
+In the future we will explain better how to use imports.
+For now, everything is exposed in `corai`and in the other library, you might have to import the module first in this fashion:

 ```
 from corai import module